Johnson State College

-Johnson State College was a public liberal arts college in Johnson, Vermont.
-Founded in 1828 by John Chesamore, in 2018 it was merged with the former Lyndon State College to create Northern Vermont University.
+Johnson State College was a public liberal arts college in Johnson, Vermont, United States.
+The college was founded in 1828 by John Chesamore.

+In 2018, Johnson State College merged with the former Lyndon State College to create Northern Vermont University, and later on in July 2023, Castleton University, Northern Vermont University-Johnson, Northern Vermont University-Lyndon, and Vermont Technical College merged to become Vermont State University.

 History and governance

-Both the college, and the town of Johnson are named for William Samuel Johnson (1727-1819), American jurist, statesman and educator.
-The town of Johnson, and a part of neighboring Cambridge, Vermont together once made up the King's College Tract, a land grant chartered by King George III in 1774 for the eventual expansion of King's College in New York, today's Columbia University.
-Following the Declaration of Independence, and the emergence of the Vermont Republic, the town was instead granted to William Samuel Johnson by Vermont's Council of Censors in 1782.
-Johnson represented Connecticut in the Continental Congress, and argued for Vermont's admission to the federal Union.
-He later became president of Columbia University.
-John Chesamore founded Johnson State College as Johnson Academy, a grammar school instructing students in Greek, Latin, algebra and geometry.
-In 1867 the school became a Vermont state "normal school", a term based on the French école normale – a school to educate teachers.
+John Chesamore founded Johnson State College as Johnson Academy, a grammar school instructing students in Greek, Latin, algebra, and geometry.
+In 1867, the school became a Vermont state "normal school", a term based on the French école normale – a school to educate teachers.
 Early on Johnson embraced the ideas of learning from experience, and the role of the student in directing some part of their curriculum.
 The college was among the first Vermont universities to introduce electives.
-Through the early to mid-twentieth century Johnson emerged as a college of the liberal arts and natural sciences.
+Through the early to mid-twentieth century, Johnson emerged as a college of the liberal arts and natural sciences.

-A commitment to educating the whole student in an interdisciplinary manner, begun in the 1920s and 1930s, set in place a history of bringing visiting poets, playwrights, politicians, and artists to the college.
-That tradition continues, bringing filmmakers, political and spiritual leaders, and artists.
-Recent visitors to the campus include Japanese and Cuban drummers, New Orleans jazz musicians, and Buddhist monks who installed an environmental art work at Lower Pond.

-The original campus was built in the village of Johnson and over time, the college expanded; slowly building higher upon what is now called College Hill, finally settling upon a plateau above the village with a view of Sterling Mountain and the Sterling Mountain Range.
-Today the college is a part of the Vermont State Colleges, a consortium of five colleges governed by a common board of trustees, chancellor, and Council of Presidents, each college with its own president and deans.
+The original campus was built in the village of Johnson, and over time, the college expanded, slowly building higher upon what is now called College Hill, finally settling upon a plateau above the village with a view of Sterling Mountain and the Sterling Mountain Range.

 On July 1, 2018, Johnson State College and Lyndon State College were merged, creating Northern Vermont University.

+In July 2023, Castleton University, Northern Vermont University-Johnson, Northern Vermont University-Lyndon, and Vermont Technical College merged to become Vermont State University.
+As a part of Vermont State University, the campus remains a part of the Vermont State Colleges.

+Academics

+Johnson emphasized the self-development of undergraduate students with what the college terms "education by engagement": the student is engaged not solely on her or his degree program, but as an adult citizen with emphasis on their place in, and contribution to, their society, nation, and world.
+Students began all programs with a year of interdisciplinary studies.
+Degree programs include the natural sciences, business, fine and performing arts, education, mathematics, literature, health sciences, writing and literature, and hospitality and tourism management.

+The college had a faculty-student ratio of 1:14.
+Nearly 60% of undergraduate students came from Vermont, with approximately 40% coming from other U.S. states and more than a dozen nations.